diningphil/feedforward-neural-network/README.md

 - Produce a good documentation

 Technical issues:

+- Training selects the "best" over a number of runs; best can be less error or max accuracy.
+So it needs to be able to discriminate, on the basis of the performance measure.

 - Try to avoid saturation of the units limiting the response of a neuron; it should be a bit away from the max or min value of the activation function (its gradient becomes 0 and the weights tend to remain unchanged during next iterations)

 ## Not strictly necessary